MikeG621/YOGEME/Readme.txt

 Version History

  - (All) Option to display FlightGroup "#X of X" as 1-indexed or 0-indexed
+ - (XWA) FG Goal auto-toggles when setting the Trigger

 v1.13.3, 02 Apr 2022
  - (All) Fixed ComboBox stutter for sometimes-colorized cbo's